ThePHPF/pie-design/README.md

 On Windows this downloads the correct DLL (attached as file to the release tag), if available.
 Otherwise, it will download the source and compile the extension.

-It will then attempt to create a 20-{extension_name}.ini file with `extension={extension_name}` in the directory returned by `php-config –ini-dir`, the name that is used is the one from the "name" element in the metadata file.
+It will then attempt to create a `20-{extension_name}.ini` file with `extension={extension_name}` in the directory returned by `php-config --ini-dir`, the name that is used is the one from the "name" element in the metadata file.

+If the extension is a Zend extension (such as Xdebug), then it will the line `zend_extension={extension_name}` instead.

+If the extension has a composer.json defined priority, the `20` in the ini file filename will be replaced by that priority.

 If `@dev-branch-name` is given, try to install from the branch called "branch-name", for example use `@dev-master` to compile from your master branch.
 As branches would usually not have binaries, this would not work for Windows.